Yoga Anatomy: 3 Easy Steps to Hamstring Health

 If you are new to integrating anatomy into your practice, remember that it is not necessary to memorize this technique on your first pass.
 Begin by enjoying the beautiful images of the body in yoga.
 This alone will awaken your brain’s awareness of the anatomy during your practice.

-Return at a later date for a closer look and then gently go through the motions illustrated above as you practice.
+Return later for a closer look, and then gently go through the motions illustrated above as you practice.
 Then leave it.
 Your unconscious mind will create new circuitry while you rest.
-Enjoy this process and when you return to the mat, you will be surprised at how easily you access this technique
+Enjoy this process, and when you return to the mat, you will be surprised at how easily you access this technique

 Note: